Tom Watson, Baron Watson of Wyre Forest: Deputy Leader of the Labour Party

 In the October 2016 shadow cabinet reshuffle, Watson was made Shadow Secretary of State for Culture, Media and Sport.
 In that role, he called for greater scrutiny of a planned takeover of Sky UK by Murdoch-owned Fox, backed the TV licence fee, criticised government pressure on Ofcom in relation to regulation of the BBC, and proposed fairer rail ticketing for football fans.
 In 2017, he announced the Labour Party would launch a review of the NHS treatment of gambling addiction.
 The review was published in 2018 which proposed a blanket ban in the use of credit cards for betting.
-Watson said making gambling payments with credit cards "significantly increases the risk gamblers will gamble more than they can afford."

 In June 2017, Ian Lavery replaced Watson as Labour Party Chair.

 In March 2018, Watson backed calls for a statue to be erected in memory of women's rights campaigner Mary Wollstonecraft.

 In September 2018, Watson vowed that if Labour won the next general election he would set up an independent, cross-party commission to investigate ways of preventing type-2 diabetes, with the aim of eliminating the estimated rise in cases within five years.

 Following defections of Labour MPs in 2019 to The Independent Group, later Change UK, Watson set up the Future Britain Group of Labour politicians.
 He was criticised for continuing to accept funding from property developer David Garrard, who was reported to have given Change UK £1.5 million and to have financially supported Joan Ryan and Ian Austin since their departure from Labour.
 Watson has also received funding from businessman Trevor Chinn.